mintty/mintty/wiki/Tips.md

 Mintty does not bundle actual emoji graphics with its package.
 You will have to download and deploy them yourself.
+Expert options are described here, see also the next section for a Quick Guide to emoji installation.

 Emoji data can be found at the following sources:
 * [Unicode.org](http://www.unicode.org/emoji/charts/) Full Emoji List (~50MB)